What is compounding?

 When using a water medicating pump with a 1:128 inclusion rate, add 1 bottle (960 ml) of Pulmotil AC per 2.5 gallons of stock solution.

-RESIDUE WARNING: Swine intended fo rhuman consumption must not be slaughtered within 7 days of the last treatment with this product.
+Swine intended for human consumption must not be slaughtered within 7 days of the last treatment with this product.

-Note to the Physician: The cardiovascular system is the target of toxicity and should be monitored closely.
+The cardiovascular system is the target of toxicity and should be monitored closely.
 Cardiovascular toxicity may be due to calcium channel blockade.
 In dogs, administration of intravenous calcium offset tilmicosin-induced tachycardia and negative inotropy (decreased contractility).
-Dobutamine partially offset the negative inotripic effects induced by tilmicosin injection in dogs. ß-adrenergic antagonists, such as propranolol, exacerbated the negative inotropy of tilmicosin injection in dogs.
+Dobutamine partially offset the negative inotropic effects induced by tilmicosin injection in dogs. ß-adrenergic antagonists, such as propranolol, exacerbated the negative inotropy of tilmicosin injection in dogs.
 Epinephrine potentiated lethality of tilmicosin injection in pigs.
 This antibiotic persists in tissues for several days.